argoproj/argo-workflows/docs/proposals/artifact-gc-proposal.md

 ### Workflow Spec changes

-1. `WorkflowSpec` has an `ArtifactGCStrategy`, which is the default for all artifacts: can be `OnWorkflowCompletion`, `OnWorkflowDeletion`, `OnWorkflowSuccess`, `OnWorkflowFailure`, or `Never`
+1. `WorkflowSpec` has an `ArtifactGC` structure, which consists of an `ArtifactGCStrategy`, as well as the optional designation of a `ServiceAccount` and Pod metadata (labels and annotations) to be used by the Pod doing the deletion.
+The `ArtifactGCStrategy` can be set to `OnWorkflowCompletion`, `OnWorkflowDeletion`, `OnWorkflowSuccess`, `OnWorkflowFailure`, or `Never`
-2. Artifact has an `ArtifactGCStrategy` (only really applies to Output Artifacts), which can override the setting for `WorkflowSpec`
+2. Artifact has an `ArtifactGC` section which can be used to override the Workflow level.
-3. `WorkflowSpec` can add specification of Service Account and/or Annotations to be used for the Garbage Collection pods, to enable their access to the storage.
-One Service Account and/or Annotation should be specified to apply to all artifacts.

 ### Workflow Status changes

 1. Artifact has a boolean `Deleted` flag
 2. `WorkflowStatus.Conditions` can be set to `ArtifactGCError`
-3. `WorkflowStatus` can include a new field `GCStatus` which maps `ArtifactGCStrategy` to a status (string) which can be set to `NotStarted`, `Running`, `Succeeded`, or `Failed` and can be used to ensure we don't re-run Artifact GC for a given strategy.
+3. `WorkflowStatus` can include a new field `ArtGCStatus` which holds additional information to keep track of the state of Artifact Garbage Collection.

 ### How it will work